mprevide/iotagent-mosca/Readme.md

 }
 ```

+You can also publish a message and include its `timestamp` in UNIX or ISO format, with a precision
+of seconds or milliseconds.
+If no timestamp is passed, this IoT agent will create it by its own.

 This example uses mosquitto_pub tool, available with mosquitto_clients package.
 To send a message to iotagent-mosca via MQTT, open a terminal and run

 ```mosquitto_pub -h localhost -i "mosca" -t /mosca/fg7ad/attrs -m '{"attr1": value1, "attr2": value2 }'```